lightninglabs/pool/docs/sidecar_channels.md

    Rationale: Alice will be counter-signing the commitment transactions for the new channel so she needs to have the private key for her 2-of-2 multisig channel funding key.
 We derive that from her keychain.

+At this point if the `auto` flag was set in the initial ticket, then we're done here!
+Both sides now just simply wait for the next batch, to be executed which'll result in a new sidecar channel being created.

+Otherwise, Alice and Charlie will need to carry out another round of
+communication:

 1. Charlie can now create the bid order with the updated ticket he got from
    Alice:
    ```shell